-KNMI for GOME, SCIAMACHY, OMI, and GOME-2, which uses an older version of the TM CTM (TM4; e.g. Dentener et al. [2003]).
+The S5P/TROPOMI processing is based on the TM5 CTM (Huijnen et al. [2010a]; Huijnen et al. [2010b]; Williams et al. [2017]; [ER13]).
+This is a major improvement over the previous generation data assimilation system operated at KNMI for GOME, SCIAMACHY, OMI, and GOME-2, which uses an older version of the TM CTM (TM4; e.g. Dentener et al. [2003]).
 The main advantage of the transition to TM5 is the better spatial resolution $(1^{\circ} \times 1^{\circ})$, updated information on (NO_x) emissions, and improved description of relevant physical (photolysis rate constants) and chemical (reaction rate constants) processes in that model.
+The chemistry modules of TM5 have been the starting point for the development of chemistry in the CAMS system, so there is some similarity between both systems.

-The TM5 CTM assimilates the NO2 columns.
+The TM5 CTM assimilates the NO_2 columns.
 The main purpose of this is the adjustment of the stratospheric column amount to be consistent (approximately bias-free) with the satellite observations.
 Because total reactive nitrogen (NO_y) is a well-conserved quantity in the stratosphere, with relatively small source and sink contributions, the information from the observations can be stored in the model over long time periods.
-The stratosperic wind will transport the stratospheric analysis results from the oceans and remote regionas to the polluted areas.

-The retrieval averaging kernels are used [Eskes and Boersma, 2003], which includes the (stratospheric and tropospheric) temperature corrections described above.
+The retrieval averaging kernels are used [Eskes and Boersma, 2003], which includes the (stratospheric and tropospheric) temperature corrections described below.
 The assimilation is based on the Kalman filter technique, with a prescribed parameterisation of the horizontal correlations between forecast errors, and using the concept of superobservations [Boersma et al., 2016].
-A simplified modelling of the observation error is introduced [Dirksen et al., 2011] which optimises the stratospheric analysis.
-Effectively this approach causes only small adjustments over polluted regions, and a strong forcing to the observed NO2 columns over clean regions (oceans and remote land areas).
+A simplified modelling of the observation error is introduced [Dirksen et al., 2011] and was optimised for TROPOMI.
+Effectively this approach introduces only small adjustments over polluted